drupal-graphql/graphql/doc/mutations/README.md

 # Mutations

 In version 4 of Drupal GraphQL `Mutations` work a lot more similar to queries than they do in 3.x.
-Mutations are called and return types are also resolved with Data producers which we already looked at.
+Mutations are called using also Data producers which we already looked at.

-Lets make a mutation that creates a new article.
-In this case it takes a data parameter that can have a `title` and a `creator` in order to set these fields when creating the new article if they have been provided.
+Let's make a mutation that creates a new article.
+In this case it takes a data parameter that can have a `title` and a `description` in order to set these fields when creating the new article if they have been provided.

 Similar to queries we can start by adding the necessary schema information, not only to register our new mutation but also provide type safety on all parameters as well.
 This mutation will return the newly created "Article".

-The code with all the demo queries and mutations in these docs can be found in [this repository](https://github.com/joaogarin/mydrupalgql).
+The code with all the demo queries and mutations in these docs can be found in the same `graphql_composable` example module.

 ## Add the schema declaration

 Adapt your base schema file to something like this where we include a new type called `Mutation` and we also create a new input called `ArticleInput` which we will use as the type for our mutation argument.

 ```
-type schema {
-  mutation: Mutation
-}

 type Mutation

+scalar Violation

 type Article {
   id: Int!